-Nothing has the influence of public sector procurement when it comes to effecting positive change within a community.
+Nothing has the influence of government procurement when it comes to effecting positive change within a community.
 The level of purchasing power a government department has, and the decisions made within the tender process, can be real drivers for innovation.
 The challenge for government procurement officers, though, lies in nuance.
 In order to balance purpose with efficiency, they must first know what their purpose is.

-Incentivise Through Procurement
+Incentivise Through Government Procurement

 Let’s look at it this way.
 The government can mandate that all government contracts are typed up in a typing pool and delivered by courier pigeons.
 However, promoting the use of typing pools or courier pigeons is unlikely to align with good governance or do anything for the local community in the long run.
 In fact, such decisions would be detrimental as it would discourage typists and pigeoneers from reskilling.